liquity/bold/README.md

         uint256 _debtChange,
         bool isDebtIncrease,
         uint256 _maxUpfrontFee
-    )`:  enables a borrower to simultaneously change both their collateral and debt, subject to the resulting `ICR >= MCR` and the adjustment CCR constraints [LINK].
+    )`:  enables a borrower to simultaneously change both their collateral and debt, subject to the resulting `ICR >= MCR` and the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).
 If the adjustment incorporates a `debtIncrease`, then an `upfrontFee` is charged as per `withdrawBold`.

 - `adjustUnredeemableTrove(